epsi95/epsi95/README.md

 - 📫 How to reach me **https://epsi95.github.io/my-website/**

-- ⚡ Fun fact **Epsilon id close to zero but not zero.
-Everybody and every little effort counts.**
+- ⚡ Fun fact **Epsilon is close to zero but not zero.
+Everybody and their every little effort counts.**

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->